Texas seismologists investigate quakes near old Cowboys stadium

-Irving was shaken by nine quakes on Tuesday and into Wednesday, including three measuring magnitude 3.6, 3.5, and 3.1, the U.S. Geological Survey said.
-The quakes were the strongest in a series of about 20 minor quakes to hit around the stadium area since September.
+Irving was hit by a magnitude 3.5 quake, the U.S. Geological Survey said.
+It was the strongest in a series of nearly 20 minor quakes to hit around Irving since September.

-Five smaller quakes registering between 1.6 and 2.9 were recorded on Tuesday in the suburb.
-Another 1.7 magnitude quake was recorded in the nearby city of Farmers Branch late on Tuesday night, according to the USGS.

 There were no immediate reports of injury or damage.

-But the seismic series has left residents on edge, wondering whether the situation will get worse and what has been behind an uptick in quakes over the last several years.
+But the seismic series has left residents on edge, wondering if the situation will get worse and what has been behind an uptick in quakes over the last several years.

 “The safety and security of our residents is paramount for the city of Irving,” said Irving City Manager Chris Hillman.